sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 The xVelocity in-memory analytics engine in SQL Server 2012 supports both self-service BI and corporate BI.
 For more information, see [xVelocity in SQL Server 2012](/previous-versions/sql/sql-server-2012/hh922900(v=sql.110)).

-For more information, see [Guidance for Using SQL Server BI Features in a SharePoint Farm](https://technet.microsoft.com/library/hh231680.aspx), [Install SQL Server BI Features with SharePoint 2013 (SQL Server 2012 SP1)](/sharepoint/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment#sql-server-2012-and-sql-server-2014), and [Install SQL Server BI Features with SharePoint (PowerPivot and Reporting Services)](/previous-versions/sql/sql-server-2016/hh231671(v=sql.130)).
+For more information, see [Best practices for SQL Server in a SharePoint Server farm](/sharepoint/administration/best-practices-for-sql-server-in-a-sharepoint-server-farm), [Install SQL Server BI Features with SharePoint 2013 (SQL Server 2012 SP1)](/sharepoint/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment#sql-server-2012-and-sql-server-2014), and [Install SQL Server BI Features with SharePoint (PowerPivot and Reporting Services)](/previous-versions/sql/sql-server-2016/hh231671(v=sql.130)).

 For more information, see [Install SQL Server BI Features with SharePoint (PowerPivot and Reporting Services)](/previous-versions/sql/sql-server-2016/hh231671(v=sql.130)).